Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 - Bungalow style accommodation

-- An overnight stay on a tea plantation
+- Overnight stay in an organic tea plantation

 Manukan Island Resort, Sabah view